 The best performing infrastructure sectors were Water / Waste (+9%) and Electric Utilities (+4%), as investors sought defensive assets against a backdrop of rising Delta variant case numbers.
 The worst performing infrastructure sector was Pipelines (-2%), which consolidated strong year-to-date gains.
 Toll roads (-1%) also lagged, with Emerging Market operators affected by the uncertain pace of traffic recovery.

 The best performing infrastructure region was Australia / NZ (+6%), as takeover bids for Sydney Airport (+35%, not held) and Spark Infrastructure (+24%, not held) provided the latest reminder of the intrinsic value available to investors within this asset class.
 The worst performing infrastructure region was Japan (-4%), as rising coronavirus case numbers and a longer and broader State of Emergency weighed on the country’s passenger rail stocks.

-The Fund returned +1.2% after fees in July1, 50 bps ahead of the FTSE Global Core Infrastructure 50/50 Index (GBP, Net TR).
+The Fund returned +1.8% after fees1 in July, 49 bps ahead of the FTSE Global Core Infrastructure 50/50 Index (USD, Net TR).

 These figures refer to the past.
 Past performance is not a reliable indicator of future results.
 For investors based in countries with currencies other than the share class currency, the return may increase or decrease as a result of currency fluctuations.